Skip to main content

 3. Send refunds.

-4. Update names and addresses as needed.
+4. Update contact information and resend payments, as needed.

 6. Send any remaining money to the U.S. Treasury.